authelia/oauth2-provider/README.md

-This is a hard fork of [ORY Fosite](https://github.com/ory/fosite) under the [Apache 2.0 License](LICENSE) for the purpose of performing self-maintenance of this critical dependency.
+This is a hard fork of [ORY Fosite](https://github.com/ory/fosite) under the [Apache 2.0 License](LICENSE) for the purpose of performing self-maintenance of this critical Authelia dependency.

 We however:

 - Acknowledge the amazing hard work of the ORY developers in making such an amazing framework that we can do this with.
-- Plan to continue to contribute back to te ORY Fosite and related projects.
+- Plan to continue to contribute back to te ORY fosite and related projects.
 - Have ensured the licensing is unchanged in this fork of the library.
 - Do not have a formal affiliation with ORY and individuals utilizing this library should not allow their usage to be a reflection on ORY as this library